opnsense/docs/source/manual/how-tos/nat_reflection.rst

     * ``pfctl -s nat``
     * "rdr" means :menuselection:`Firewall --> NAT --> Port Forward` rules.
     * "nat" means :menuselection:`Firewall --> NAT --> Outbound` rules.
+    * You can also check the rules in the GUI in :menuselection:`Firewall --> Diagnostics --> Statistics"

 ..
 Tip::
     * Displays all NAT rules in the OPNsense debug: